City of Stirling

 Blessing of the Roads

-Prior to the Easter holiday period the City of Stirling partner with City of Bayswater, City of Swan and City of Joondalup to alternately host a Blessing of the Roads ceremony.
+Prior to the Easter holiday period the City of Stirling partner with the City of Swan and City of Joondalup to alternately host a Blessing of the Roads ceremony.

 The Blessing of the Roads campaign is an annual state-wide road safety awareness campaign to promote road safety in the lead up to the Easter long weekend.
 The aim of the campaign is to create awareness for all road users of the need to exercise courtesy, care and common sense when travelling on our roads at all times, including over the busy Easter weekend.
 It is a time to remember the family and friends of those who have died in road crashes and provides an opportunity for them to encourage others to be more road safety aware.
 Furthermore it is an opportunity to recognise the dedication and efforts of those, both full time and volunteers, who work towards reducing road trauma.
 Local Governments and communities participate by formally blessing the roads as part of an official ceremony.